featured image

 • Income Tax (for small business owners who operate as sole traders or partners)

-Corporation Tax for Small Businesses
+Corporation Tax on Small Businesses

-Companies with profits between these two thresholds will pay Corporation Tax at the new main rate of 25%, but with marginal relief reductions applied.
+• Companies with profits between these two thresholds will pay Corporation Tax at the new main rate of 25%, but with marginal relief reductions applied.

-Please be aware, Corporation Tax is payable before dividends are paid to the shareholders of the small business.
+Corporation Tax is payable before dividends are paid to the shareholders of the small business.

 For more information on Corporation Tax for small businesses, including how it works, how to register and pay, and what penalties may be involved, read our in-depth Corporation Tax guide.